Manage Faculty Who Resist Disability Accommodations Requests

 - How to provide the approved accommodations for students in class while maintaining confidentiality

-Create a video series or faculty guide on the disability accommodation process and the faculty member’s obligations under both the law and the school’s policy.
+Create a video series or faculty guide on the disability accommodation process and the faculty member’s obligations under the law and your school’s policy.
 Post these to your disability services webpage.

 Provide Ways for Faculty to Raise Concerns

 Faculty members may object to providing an approved accommodation because they don’t agree with or fully understand the student’s need.
 Frequently, faculty are concerned that the accommodation will disrupt class or alter the course or program requirements.
-Accommodations should not alter the academic or technical standards of a course.
+Accommodations shouldn’t alter the core academic or technical standards of a course.

 1. Allow the faculty member to object to an accommodation.

-- Require faculty to contact disability services with questions or concerns about the approved accommodation.
+- Require faculty to contact disability services with any questions or concerns about the approved accommodation.
 The faculty member may be concerned about the accommodation being “necessary.”
 Or the faculty member may think the accommodation alters the academic rigor of the class.
 Be willing to engage in a conversation to listen to and address concerns.
-Faculty should not make changes until a final decision is reached.
+Faculty shouldn’t make changes until a final decision is reached.

-- Identify the final decision-maker in advance if the accommodation is disputed and there is no agreement.
+- Identify the final decision-maker in advance if the accommodation is disputed and there is no easy agreement or resolution.

 - Once you understand the concern, consider whether modifications can make the accommodation more acceptable to the faculty member.
-For example, if privacy is a concern, a notetaker may be more acceptable than allowing the student to record class discussion.
-Any solution should provide the same level of accommodation to the student.
+For example, if privacy is a concern, a notetaker may be more acceptable than letting the student record class discussion.
+Any solution should provide the student with the same level of accommodation.

 3. Document the decision.